sfepy/sfepy/doc/developer_guide.rst

 #.
 Finally, when your feature is ready, and all tests pass, go to the github
    page of your sfepy repository fork, and click "Pull request" to send your changes to the maintainers for review.
+Continuous integration (CI) will run and check that the changes pass tests on Windows, Linux and Mac using Github Actions.
+The results will be displayed in the Pull Request discussion.
    It is recommended to check that your contribution complies with the :ref:`notes_patches`.

 In the above setup, your origin remote repository points to ``YourLogin/sfepy.git``.
 If you wish to fetch/merge from the main repository